top of page

 Not Guilty Verdict: Sexual Assault of an Intoxicated Person

-Following a weeklong trial in La Crosse our client was found not guilty of felony charges alleging sexual assault of a person too impaired to consent
+Following a multi-day trial in La Crosse, our client was found not guilty of felony charges alleging sexual assault of a person too impaired to consent.

 Not Guilty Verdict: First Degree Sexual Assault with 25-Year Mandatory Minimum

-Following a highly-publicized trial questioning the integrity of the State's DNA evidence, our client was found not guilty of all charges
+Following a highly-publicized trial focusing on the integrity of the State's DNA evidence, our client was found not guilty of all charges.

 Not Guilty Verdict: Sexual Assault and Child Enticement

-A licensed professional was found not guilty of multiple felony charges after a weeklong trial questioned the integrity of the allegations
+A licensed professional was found not guilty of multiple felony charges after a weeklong trial.

 Not Guilty Verdict: Child Enticement